jancassio/dispatcher/README.md

 }

 // Register onEventGo to be called when 'event.go' be emitted.

-// Dirty simple example of emit many events to a single handler with
-// a event identifier.

 for (var i = 100; i > 0; i--) {
   Dispatcher.on(EVENT_GO(i), onEventGo);